ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/app-insights.md

 #### Check status of all active and available reports

-To check status of all active and available reports:
+To check status of all active and available reports, run the following command:

 ```powershell
 Get-SPOEnterpriseAppInsightsReport